jtiscione/doodlecritic/README.md

 As soon as Google recognizes a doodle, they snatch the canvas away and move on to the next.
 Therefore your doodle should look like it took you less than 20 seconds.

-This is a convolutional neural network with a conventional, vanilla design.
-If you think you can do better, feel free to fork this project on [Github](https://github.com/jtiscione/doodlecritic).

 ***

 # PROJECT DETAILS